 At the age of 13, she learned to sing opera secretly with Yan Yungao, an opera singer in the same hometown.
 With a natural voice and vivid performing style, Yan Fengying soon became the leader of the troupe.
 She only had to practice routines once while others had to put in three times the effort, and in less than a year, she started to perform on stage.
 Huangmei Opera at that time was just a small local opera with remote mountain village origins.

-During that era, whoever made a living by singing opera would be looked down upon by their neighbors and would be punished and shunned by their family.
+During that era, whoever made a living by singing opera would be looked down upon by their neighbors and would be punished and shunned by their families.
 Feudal thinking and clan taboo were suppressing Yan Fengying’s progress excessively.
 Women singing had been regarded as shameful and a humiliating form of entertainment.
 What’s more frightening was that the locals were so incensed by her singing they shouted to have her thrown into a pig shed while she was performing on stage.
 She was in grave danger.
 Finally, with the help of her relatives, she managed to escape from her hometown.

 Yan Fengying excelled in her performances

 Yan Fengying embarked on the road of acting and singing as a performer and wandered about in the Jianghuai area.
-During this period, she met the famous elder artist, Ding Yongquan and other elder Huangmei Opera masters.
+During this period, she met the famous elder artist Ding Yongquan and other elder Huangmei Opera masters.
 When the old artists performed on stage, Yan Fengying would try to figure out the moves and imitate their steps bit by bit.
 The guidance of Ding Yongquan and having the uniqueness of a woman’s delicate nature allowed her to excel in her performances.

 Yan Fengying’s singing voice was bright, sweet, and full of charm, and her acting skills were brilliant.
 She absorbed the best of Peking Opera, Yue Opera, and folk songs, and integrated them into a family known as the “Yan School”.